xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 That's the idea of secure storage with public key crypto.

 ## Key exchange
-so as we mentioned you know
-most of the time if you have a lot of data to transmit across the internet we actually do not use public crypto because it's too slow you don't want to wait for your message to arrive after a long delay right so that's why you know when we send messages if we need interaction with our receiver most of the time we are going to use secret key crypto however in secret key crypto when we do encryption decryption we need actually share the key between the standard and the receiver but on the internet you know it's not so easy to share a key with somebody right and uh so how do we address this issue how do we actually share a secret key in secret key crypto across the internet this problem is called key exchange actually it can be solved by the public crypto easily so let's look at this example here so here again we have edis we have bob right and so let's see here the key here is i mean this electric key here is a the secret key in secret key crypto and while alice wants to share this key with bob edis can just use bob's public key to encrypt this key and send it over to bob when bubble receive it and bubba can use his private key to decrypt this encrypted key then bubble can recover the secret key so once this secret key is a shared between anything above and the editor bubble can use this key to encrypt the message so here i'm giving you an example here and alice has a message m here so here and it uses the shared key here to encrypt this message and send it over so when bubble receive it bubble can use the same key to decrypt the cipher text so here key to the power of a minus one means that bob uses the same key to decrypt the message okay so this is the idea of key exchange so now you can see so we use the publicly crypto to share the key and we can use the key to encrypt the message with a secret key crypto and uh so actually secret key crypto is pretty fast it's a at least a fit for interaction between sender and receiver so you can send the messages and you can talk with your friends with encryption so actually public crypto has two problems we already saw one so we already saw when you have a message
+If we have a lot of data to transmit across the Internet, we actually do not use public crypto because it's too slow.
+You don't want to wait for your message to arrive after a long delay, right?
+That's why when we need real-time interaction with our receiver, we are going to use secret key crypto to encrypt messages.

+However in secret key crypto when we do encryption and decryption we need to share the secret key between the sender and the receiver.
+But on the Internet, how can we share a key with somebody far away?
+Calling somebody is really awkward, not convenient.
+How do we actually share a secret key across the Internet?
+This problem is called key exchange.

+The problem of key exchange can be solved by the public crypto easily.
+Let's look at this example here.
+We have Alice on the left and Bob on the right.
+Alice wants to send a secret key *K* for secret key crypto to Bob.
+Alice can just use Bob's public key e<sub>B</sub> to encrypt this secret key *K* and send e<sub>B</sub>(K) over to Bob.
+When Bob receive its, he can use his private key d<sub>B</sub> to decrypt this encrypted secret key and  recover the secret key, that is,

+d<sub>B</sub>(e<sub>B</sub>(K))=K.

+Once this secret key *K* is shared between Alice and Bob, they can use this secret K to encrypt messages.
+Here is an example.
+Alice has a message M. She uses K to encrypt M with the AES algorithm.
+K(M) is sent to Bob.
+When Bob receives it, he can use the shared key K to decrypt the ciphertext, that is

+K<sup>-1</sup>(K(M))=M.

+Here K<sup>-1</sup> means that K is used to the encrypted message K(M).

+actually
+public crypto has two problems we already saw one so we already saw when you have a message